-When your child has cancer, you want to do whatever it takes to help him get better.
-Sometimes that means taking him to a treatment center that’s far from home.
+When your child has cancer, you want to do whatever it takes to help them get better.
+Sometimes that means taking them to a treatment center that’s far from home.

 But you don’t have to do it alone.
 There are lots of great resources available for the families of children who are getting cancer treatment.
 They can help you sort out the details so you can focus on your child.

 If you’re deciding between treatment centers or have already chosen one for your child, talk to their care team about housing options that may be available to you.
 Some resources include: